-Bits Description Туре Default 15 RESERVED RO 14 MIIMODE Reflects the mode of the digital interface: 0 = MII Mode 1 = RMII Mode Note 4-4 Note: When writing to this register, the default value of this bit must always be written back.
-13:8 RESERVED RO 7:5 MODE Transceiver mode of operation.
+Bits Description Туре Default 15 RESERVED RO 14 RESERVED Write as 1, ignore on read.
+R/W NASR 1b 13:8 RESERVED RO 7:5 MODE Transceiver mode of operation.
 Refer to Section 3.7.2, MODE[2:0]: Mode Configuration for additional details.
 R/W NASR Note 4-5 4:0 PHYAD PHY Address.
 The PHY Address is used for the SMI address and for initialization of the Cipher (Scrambler) key.
 Refer to Section 3.7.1, PHYAD[2:0]: PHY Address Configuration for additional details.
 R/W NASR Note 4-6

-- Note 4-4 The default value of this field is determined by the RMIISEL configuration strap.
-Refer to Section 3.7.3, RMIISEL: MII/RMII Mode Configuration for additional information. - Note 4-5 The default value of this field is determined by the MODE[2:0] configuration straps.
-Refer to Section 3.7.2, MODE[2:0]: Mode Configuration for additional information. - Note 4-6 The default value of this field is determined by the PHYAD[2:0] configuration straps.
+Note 4-4 The default value of this field is determined by the MODE[2:0] configuration straps.
+Refer to Section 3.7.2, MODE[2:0]: Mode Configuration for additional information.

+Note 4-5 The default value of this field is determined by the PHYAD[0] configuration strap.
 Refer to Section 3.7.1, PHYAD[2:0]: PHY Address Configuration for additional information.